 A Ward of Court may not leave Ireland without the consent of the President of the High Court.
 In practice, permission to leave the jurisdiction is normally granted, taking into account medical or safety considerations.

-An application by a Ward to be discharged from Wardship must be made to the Registrar of Wards of Court in writing by the Ward or by a solicitor on his or her behalf.
-The application should be based on medical evidence to the effect that the Ward is now sound of mind and capable of managing his or her own affairs.
+An application by a Ward to be discharged from Wardship must be made to the Registrar of Wards of Court in writing by the Ward or by a solicitor on their behalf.
+The application should be based on medical evidence to the effect that the Ward is now sound of mind and capable of managing their own affairs.

 A Ward may make a will if: